-This in an open invitation to tell of my own worst/most dramatic travel experiences.
+This is an open invitation to tell of my own worst/most dramatic travel experiences.

-- Getting from London for my first (and only) visit to Paris when my Air France flight was cancelled by a strike.
+- Getting from London for my first visit to Paris when my Air France flight was cancelled by a strike.
 I made it eventually-after 20 hours-via Brussels courtesy of Sabena.

-- Fourteen hours delay in Bangkok en route to Europe, when the ‘plane broke dow-with no sleep for nearly three days.
+- Fourteen hours delay in Bangkok en route to Europe, when the ‘plane broke down – with no sleep for nearly three days.